Latest Update: (According to the latest update in the 4R Principle, Reprocess has been added to be 5R Principle.)

 e.
 To promote the use of degradable products.

 f.
-To utilize any products to its maximum life.
+To utilize products to their maximum life.

-4R represents Reduce, Reuse, Recycle and Recover & are explained below:
+4R represents Reduce, Reuse, Recycle and Recover.
+They are explained below:

 We can reduce the solid waste in our community by considering the followings points: